berkeley earth surface temperature logo

 Has Global Warming Stopped?

 Some people have suggested that there has been no global warming over the past 13 years, and they ask whether our land-only analysis verifies that.
-The graph shows the results of our analysis with 1-year averaging (to smooth it) for the last 6 decades so you can better see the period in question.
-The blue curve is the result of our analysis, and the grey lines represent our 95% confidence limits.
+The graph shows the results of our analysis with 1-year averaging (to smooth it).
+The black curve is the result of our analysis, and the grey lines represent our 95% confidence limits.

 What is new about the statistical approach used?